Vietnam Championship Series: Playoffs

-4 teams will compete against each other in a ladder mode to find the champion: the 3rd and 4th teams will fight each other in the first match, the winning team will go on to meet the 2nd team and whoever wins this match will be competing Finalists meet the top team.
-Matches of this stage will take place in the form of Best of 5 (5 games maximum), each game is played according to the ban and Select 5vs5 on the map Summoner's Rift.
+6 teams will compete against each other in a double elimination mode to find the champion of the split: the 3rd, 4th, 5th and 6th teams will fight each other in the first matches of winners brackets, the winning team will go on to meet the 1st and 2nd teams in the second matches of winners brackets, etc. The winner of the Grand Finals in both Spring and Summer is the top team in VCS for the split, while the worst team in this round has to requalify via Road to VCS.
+Matches of this stage will take place in the form of Best of 3 (3 games maximum) for the first rounds and Best of 5 (5 games maximum) for the final rounds.